CEED/Remhos/README.md

 ## Code Structure

-- The file `remhos.cpp` contains the main driver with the time integration loop starting around line ...
+- The file `remhos.cpp` contains the main driver with the time integration loop.
+- The files `remhos_ho.hpp` and `remhos_ho.cpp` contain all methods that are used to obtain high-order (but not bounds-preserving) solutions of the problem.
+- The files `remhos_lo.hpp` and `remhos_lo.cpp` contain all methods that are used to obtain low-order (but bounds-preserving) solutions of the problem.
+- The files `remhos_fct.hpp` and `remhos_fct.cpp` contain all methods that combine already computed high-order and low-order solutions, thus obtaining a high-order and bounds-preserving solutions of the problem.
+- The files `remhos_tools.hpp` and `remhos_tools.cpp` contain helper functions
+  utilized by the main classes of the miniapp.

 ## Building